allergy-free foods

 Traditional breeding harnesses the natural genetic variation in plants to improve specific traits via selective breeding.
 This method finds plants with desirable traits, such as low allergen levels, and crossbreeds them with others that have additional beneficial characteristics.

-For example, to create a new apple variety with reduced allergens, breeders might start with apple varieties that naturally produce fewer allergens and crossbreed them with those known for excellent flavor or disease resistance.
 The seeds from this cross are cultivated, and the new generation of apples is assessed for allergen levels and other important traits like taste and resilience.
 Through repeated selective breeding over generations, breeders aim to enhance both the low allergenicity and overall quality of the apples.

 Challenges in Creating Allergy-Free Foods